 2. When should I take the Praxis?

-Take it early enough so that there is time to retake it if needed.
+It is recommended that all students take and pass the practice Praxis prior to attempting the real test.
+Take the Praxis early enough so that there is time to retake it if needed.
 Foreign language students need to check extra early because of limited seating and limited testing dates.
+Please check to see when your results are due to ensure that you are set to student teach (typically, the due date for these exams is mid-term prior to your student teaching semester).
 Remember you cannot student teach without passing all your Praxis exams.

 Partner School Interviews

 For Fall placement, you will interview in March.
 For Winter placement, interviews will be in September.
 Spring placements are limited to ELED, ECSE and SPED candidates only, due to the fact that most schools are not in session during the summer months.
 Interviews for Spring will be in January.